 How Can I Help my Child's Sleep Problems?

 If your child is sleepwalking, wetting the bed, or experiencing other sleep disturbances such as night terrors, talk with their doctor.
-Sometimes, emotional stress is the culprit.
-In most cases of emotional stress, the problem can be easily resolved with a few behavioral interventions.
+Sometimes, sometimes sleep hygiene is the culprit including lack of a regular bedtime, exposure to screens, etc. In most cases, the problem can be easily resolved with a few behavioral interventions.

 In addition, watch your child as they sleep to determine a pattern in their sleeping and possible snoring or sleep apnea.
 If your child suffers from allergies or asthma, make sure they are taking medication properly.
 Again, your child's doctor is the best source for treatments for sleep problems.